Glen Rock State Forest Brisbane | Southern Queensland Country

 Essentials to bring

-• Fuel or gas stoves are recommended for cooking, but if you do wish to use the fire places provided please bring your own wood or purchase it locally.
+• Fuel or gas stoves are recommended for cooking, but if you wish to use the fireplaces provided please bring your own clean, milled wood.
 Never collect wood from the park or roadside.
-Take care with fire, keep your fires below the grate and make sure your fire is out before you leave it, especially during hot or windy conditions.
 Elevated barbecues and braziers that use heat beads are permitted provided the ground beneath them is protected.

 Opening hours